Vydrakhin/lwc-globalCustomToast/README.md

 ## Setup

-- Copy all components and paste them into your project.
+- Copy the lwc, messageChannels and staticresources folders and paste them into your project.
 - Call the globalCustomToast component in your parent component
 - In every child component where you want to call the custom toast, import and initialize the MessageContext variable.
 - Feel free to use the demo component as an example